 Public Printing Policy

 As a library courtesy, patrons without a MU ID number are allowed to print.
-There is a $.10 per side charge.
-Color copies may be printed in the multimedia room at a charge of $.25 per side.
+There is a $.25 per side charge.
+Color copies may be printed in the 2nd floor Datasearch Lab at a charge of $1.00 per side.
 The library reserves the right to limit the printing of color intensive images.
-Printing of multiple handouts or flyers on the color printer is discouraged due to the amount of toner needed.

 Students from Kings College, Luzerne County Community College, Marywood University, Penn State University (Wilkes-Barre Campus only), The University of Scranton and Wilkes University may apply for borrowing privileges.
 After presenting a valid student identification card and completing a borrower's application, a library card will be issued.